Ketchuso/python-phase3-project/README.md

 Make sure you have Python installed (version 3.7 or above).

+Before starting the application to access Colorama:

+- pipenv install colorama

 To start the application, open your terminal and run the following command:

 - python lib/cli.py